dustinknopoff/forage/content/articles/hledger.md

 In the case where you pay with a credit card, these purchases would go against your liability.

-Your net worth is the same comparison but between Income and Liabilities
+Your net worth is the same comparison but between Assets and Liabilities

 ```
-$ hledger bal ^Income ^Liabilities
+$ hledger bal ^Assets ^Liabilities

            43.49 USD  Assets:Checking
           -20.56 USD  Liabilities:CreditCards:Amex